Fiserv/firstvision-apac/docs/APIs/Card-Management/List-cards-by-Account.md

 # List cards by Account

-The service is used for the purpose of the card look up where the account number is provided and service will send all cards associated with account.
+The service is used for the purpose of the card look up where the account Identification is provided and service will send all cards associated with account.

 ## Endpoint